pbuckner/x-plane_plugins/XPython/docs/source/development/modules/planes.rst

 .. py:function::  acquirePlanes(aircraft=None, callable=None, refCon=none)

+ :param None aircraft: this parameter is deprecated
+ :param Callable callable: Callback to notify you *when* you're able to acquire planes
+ :param Any refCon: Reference Constant passed to your callback
+ :return: 1 on successful acquisition.

  Grants your plugin exclusive access to the aircraft.
 It returns 1 if you gain access, 0 if you do not.
+If you received 0 and you provided a callback, you'll get notification when acquired.

  In the simplest form, attempt to acquire all the aircraft: